2012 Acura RL - Powertrain

 - Outer rear wheel is capable of being overdriven up to 5.7-percent during cornering to create a yaw moment of the vehicle to help reduce understeer

-A special high-flow intake system, a high compression ratio, and a unique design of the close-coupled catalytic converters (matched with high flow exhaust) make the 3.7L engine one of the most powerful naturally aspirated 6-cylinder engines in its class.
+A special high-flow intake system, a high compression ratio, and a unique design of the close-coupled catalytic converters (matched with high flow exhaust) help make the 3.7L V-6 a potent performer.

 The RL's lightweight, heat-treated die-cast aluminum cylinder block has cast-in-place aluminum cylinder liners.
 These high-silicon sleeves dissipate heat better than iron liners.
 The silicon aluminum sleeves also allow a closer piston-to-cylinder clearance for better oil control, improved emissions and less operating noise.
 A mechanical etching process during manufacturing exposes silicone particles embedded in the aluminum sleeves, which provide a hard piston-ring sealing surface.
 The block also incorporates a deep-skirt design for rigid crankshaft support and minimized noise and vibration.